npartovi/extend-shopify-sdk/index.md

 <h2>Examples</h2>

-VariantIds are not accessible in the same way across all Shopify themes, but below are two of the most common scenarios we have seen:
+Variant IDs are not accessible in the same way across all Shopify themes, but below are two of the most common scenarios we have seen:

 **Example 1**: `variantId` in the url params

 In the example below, the `variantId` is available in the url when the product variant changes.
-To set the active variant, you need to grab the `variantId` from the url and call `javascript Extend.setActiveProduct()`.
+To set the active variant, you need to grab the `variantId` from the url and call `Extend.setActiveProduct()`.

 ```javascript
 var productForm = document.querySelector(".product-form");